✨🎤 The CyberCup Show returns on 13 February 2026!

 • 10,000+ users engaged on the platform

-• The most striking campaign according to Catherine Fourquier, Head of Cyber Awareness at CASA
+• Most memorable campaign according to Catherine Fourquier, Head of Cyber Awareness at CASA

 The figures speak for themselves:

-• 10,000+ engaged employees: unprecedented participation rate for an awareness initiative
+• 10,000+ engaged collaborators: Unprecedented participation rate for an awareness initiative

-• Total coverage: 100% of Banks and subsidiaries reached, full coverage objective achieved
+• Total Coverage: 100% of banks and subsidiaries reached, objective of comprehensiveness achieved

-• High completion rate: the majority of participants complete the journeys
+• High Completion Rate: Most participants complete the journeys

-• Engaging experience: fun format that differs from traditional training
+• Engaging Experience: A fun format that changes from traditional training

-• Progressive learning: opportunity to replay, progress at one's own pace
+• Progressive Learning: Ability to replay, progress at one's own pace

-• Motivating competition: rankings create stimulation without stress
+• Motivating Competition: Rankings create emulation without stress

-• Recognition: promotion of the best through podiums and internal communications
+• Recognition: Valuation of the top performers through podiums and internal communications

-• Simplicity of adoption: no local logistics, everything managed by the Group
+• Ease of Adoption: No local logistics, everything managed by the Group

-• Visibility of engagement: participation stats usable locally
+• Visibility of Engagement: Participation statistics usable locally

-• Creation of relays: emergence of local cyber champions
+• Creation of Relays: Emergence of cyber champions at the local level

 For the Group Cyber Directorate (CASA)

-• Strategic visibility: the initiative becomes the reference for the awareness policy
+• Strategic Visibility: The initiative becomes a reference for awareness policy

-• Objective data: clear KPIs for steering and arbitration
+• Objective Data: Clear KPIs for management and decisions

-• Facilitated communication: concrete support for dialogue with Executive Committees and businesses
+• Facilitated Communication: Concrete support for dialogue with EXCOM and business units

-"The most striking awareness campaign we've conducted at CASA."
+"The most memorable awareness campaign we have conducted at CASA."

 Catherine Fourquier, Head of Cyber Awareness, Crédit Agricole

-This testimonial underlines the distinctive impact of Brain Security's approach:
+This testimony highlights the distinctive impact of Brain Security's approach:

-• Breakaway from traditional formats seen as constraining
+• Break from traditional formats seen as merely obligatory

-• Collective dynamic created on a Group scale
+• Collective dynamics created at the Group level

 • Tangible ROI in terms of participation and memorisation

-"To raise awareness on a large scale, technology alone is not enough.
-You must combine a robust platform, an ambitious communication strategy, and an educational approach that prioritises engagement over obligation.
-CA's success shows that mass mobilisation is possible with the right levers."
+"To scale awareness, technology alone is not enough.
+You need to combine a robust platform, ambitious communication strategy, and a pedagogical approach that favours engagement over obligation.
+CA's success shows that massive mobilisation is achievable with the right levers."

-1. Native scalability The cloud platform supports 10,000+ simultaneous users effortlessly.
-No bottleneck, no performance degradation.
+1. Native Scalability The cloud platform confidently supports 10,000+ simultaneous users.
+No bottlenecks, no performance degradation.

-2. Configuration flexibility Each entity can have its specific journeys while participating in Group competitions.
-The setup addresses heterogeneity without fragmenting the initiative.
+2. Configurability Flexibility Each entity can have its specific journeys while participating in Group competitions.
+The setting allows for addressing diversity without fragmenting the initiative.

-3. Centralised management The Group Directorate retains control over strategy, content, calendars, while giving autonomy to local entities.
-Balance between central governance and decentralised execution.
+3. Centralised Management The Group Directorate maintains control over strategy, content, schedules, while giving autonomy to local entities.
+Balance of central governance / decentralised execution.

-4. Orchestrated communication The integrated communication kit transforms the CASA team into a ‘conductor’ able to punctuate the year with planned highlights.
+4. Orchestrated Communication The integrated communication kit turns the CASA team into a "conductor" able to rhythm the year with planned highlights.

-5. Actionable data Exports and dashboards are not just vanity metrics but management tools identifying gaps, success stories, areas for improvement.
+5. Actionable Data Exports and dashboards are not mere vanity metrics but management tools for identifying gaps, success stories, areas for improvement.

-The SaaS awareness model adapts to all sectors needing multi-entity orchestration:
+The SaaS awareness model adapts to all sectors with the need for multi-entity orchestration:

 • Insurance companies with business subsidiaries